SkooveLearn PianoDownload on the App Store

 Dotted eighth notes (quavers)

-Dotted eighth notes, or quavers, extend an eighth note by adding the length of a sixteenth note.
-These are often used in faster tempos to add a sense of urgency or to create syncopation.
-The technique of how to count dotted eighth notes is pivotal in genres like jazz and complex classical pieces, where intricate rhythms are a staple.
+Dotted eighth notes extend an eighth note by adding the length of a sixteenth note.
+Being able to count dotted eighth notes is vital in genres like jazz and complex classical pieces.

 Dotted eighth notes (Quavers)